idrinth-api-bench/issues/README.md

 ## Privacy and Compliance

-The `@idrinth/api-bench` framework  and it's CLI do not collect any kind of information  about its users or the APIs being tested.
+The `@idrinth/api-bench` framework  and its CLI do not collect any kind of information  about its users or the APIs being tested.
 All data is local to the device you run it on or the database server you configure it to dump data in.